 2. How to provide MBSTF functionality related to MBS data handling (e.g. encoding) via xMB-U and MB2-U interfaces.
 Based on the definition in TS 23.247, MBSTF performs generic packet transport functionalities available to any IP multicast enabled application such as framing, multiple flows, packet FEC (encoding).
 It also performs multicast/broadcast delivery of input files as objects or object flows.
 If needed, MBSTF provides a media anchor for MBS data fraffic and sourcing of IP multicast.

-Figure 6.2-1: Network Architecture for 5MBS User Service
+Figure 6.2-1: Network Architecture for 5MBS User Service Delivery and Control

 User Service is used in presenting a complete service offering to the end-user and allowing the end-user to activate or deactivate the service.
 The 5MBS User Service architecture is independendent of 5G Media Streaming (5GMS).
 But it also provides the scenario that 5GMS is the northbound application function, as depicted in Clause 5.4 where four different deployment models are presented.
 For example, 5G Multicast ABR media streaming service could be a user service.
 The user service includes DASH downlink streaming defined in TS 26.501.
 It also includes the use of MBS session to deliver the DASH segments in multicast.